JamesKyburz/local-tunnel-qr/readme.markdown

 Prototyping on mobile devices?

-Saves you typing in local tunnel url, using qr codes.
+Saves you typing in [localtunnel](http://localtunnel.me/) url, using qr codes.

 # usage